 Like Pensacola, the beaches at St. George Island are gorgeous powder white sand and just beg for sunbathers.
 It was a bit cool for that, but there were still a few sun worshippers out.

 It was good to spend time with family.
 We are already looking forward to next Christmas.
-Right now, we are planning on heading to the see some of the park sites in the Mid-Atlantic states.
+Right now, we are planning on heading to see some of the park sites in the Mid-Atlantic states.
 We especially want to visit those where taking the camper would be difficult due to traffic.

 Looking for more on Alabama National Parks?
 Check out this post on our visits to the northern sites of Little River Canyon and Russell Cave.
 You can also check out these two southwest Georgia National Parks sites as well.